 Park City/Deer Valley – Heavy metal content is increasing, especially during the summer months.
 Water in the Wolf Creek area continues to have lowered pH levels, which are a ticking corrosion time-bomb.
 Heber city and the surrounding area are still showing lowered pH, especially around Inn-on-the-creek and along Highway 40 towards Jordanelle Reservoir and the Stillwater Lodge area.

 Coalville city’s water is constant, but wells up along chalk creek road are showing elevated ferrous iron, HPC’s and iron reducing bacteria.
 The Reds Ledges subdivision has hardness in the 18-20 range and we are receiving more reports of silicate scale issues.

 Weber Canyon – Every home from Kamas to the top of this canyon usually has significantly different water.
 Depending on your own well, you might encounter calcium hardness, hydrocarbons, heavy metals, iron, sulfates, silicates and even nitrates.
 I recommend a lab analysis once a year if you use water in this area.

-For a free no-obligation estimate to improve your extremely hard Utah water, call my good friends at Aqua Mechanical 801-921-7889
+For a free no-obligation estimate to improve your extremely hard Utah water, call Crusader Water of Utah – 801-921-7889